RichDaly/RichDaly/README.md

 ## Personal Profile

-A Software Development student pursuing a **Higher Diploma in Science, Software Development** who is eager, driven and committed to learning more within the industry.
+A Software Development graduate with a **Higher Diploma in Science, Software Development** who is eager, driven and committed to learning more within the industry.
 My background is in education, hospitality, and transportation.
 I have learned a lot in my past career, especially when it comes to communication, teamwork, leadership, resource management, and timekeeping.
 I work well under pressure and can efficiently adapt to changing conditions.

 Excited to enter the Software Development Industry and enthusiastic about the challenges and opportunities it will bring!